Our Workers' Compensation Attorneys Can Answer Your Questions Now

 Were you injured at work?
 If you answer "Yes", then you may have a workers compensation claim.
-It does not matter if you were responsible for the accident.
+It does not matter who caused the accident.
 It does not matter if it was your fault.
 That matters for some claims but not for workers comp claims.
-However, there are rules in workers compensation cases.
+However, there are rules in workers' compensation cases.
 Some are inflexible and unforgiving.
 Your failure to follow these rules can reduce or eliminate the value of your claim.
-A workers compensation attorney can make sure your claim is set up correctly and within these rules.
+A workers' compensation attorney can make sure your claim is set up correctly and within these rules.

 Is your claim set up correctly?

 Is your employer setting up your claim correctly?
 Is he setting your claim up for your benefit or for his?
 We will answer your questions.

 Many people make mistakes in workers' comp claims that cost them thousands of dollars and prevent them from getting the medical attention that they need.
 They try to do what they think is right.
 They make decisions and answer questions based on reason and common sense.

 This approach is often ineffective.
 The workers' compensation laws in North Carolina are detailed and specific.
 They are unforgiving.
 Failure to follow these rules can ruin your claim.

 We know the Workers' Compensation Rules because we deal with them every day.
 We have worked with injured people all over North Carolina over many years.
 We know what to do and what NOT to do.

 Many people who are injured at work have questions.